Wheelchairs for Seniors: Shopping Tips and Medicare Coverage Answers

 This means that the person sitting in the wheelchair can’t propel themselves.
 They need to be pushed by someone else.

-Transfer wheelchairs are usually lightweight and are good for short outings.
-However, the small wheels might not roll as well over outdoor terrain as well as the larger wheels of a standard wheelchair.
+Transfer wheelchairs are usually lightweight and are suitable for short outings.
+However, the small wheels might not roll as well over outdoor terrain as the larger wheels of a standard wheelchair.

 6. Other types of wheelchairs

-There are also a variety of specialty wheelchairs available to suit different needs.
+There are also various specialty wheelchairs available to suit different needs.

-For example, pediatric wheelchairs are specifically designed for children, sport wheelchairs are for athletes with disabilities, and hemi height wheelchairs are for people who use their feet to move the wheelchair.
+For example, pediatric wheelchairs are specifically designed for children, sports wheelchairs are for athletes with disabilities, and hemi-height wheelchairs are for people who use their feet to propel the wheelchair.

-The features and accessories that maximize their wheelchair’s comfortable and usefulness will depend on your older adult’s needs.
+The features and accessories that maximize their wheelchair’s comfort and usefulness will depend on your older adult’s needs.

 • Gel or memory foam seat cushions